This website uses cookies to ensure you get the best experience on our website. Learn more

 Tucked into the bush in a shallow lugga or stream valley, Saruni Wild has lovely views out across the plains to the southwest.
 This area has resident elephant, giraffe, buffalo and impala.
 When we last stayed, three lions walked past our tent at about 8pm one evening, just as we were about to go to dinner, to the excitied surprise of the askari waiting nearby.
 Wild dogs have also been known to pass through the area, which is a rare occurrence across much of Kenya.

-With just three tents, Saruni Wild is sometimes booked out privately for groups or families.
+With just five tents, Saruni Wild is sometimes booked out privately for groups or families.
 We imagine that a group would have great fun in a wild bush camp like this with the main areas and the guide all to themselves.
 But the camp is also sold by the room, and so you don't have to take the whole camp over if you are travelling as a couple or on your own.

 The central lounge and dining tent is simply furnished with a number of cream sofas set around a dark wood coffee table from the Swahili coast.
 The sofas are covered by colourful throws and red cushions which gives a really welcoming and homely feel.
 There is a communal dining table here too which is sometimes set inside, and sometimes outside for dining under the stars.
 Meals are sociable and usually hosted by the manager and/or a senior guide, though the managers from Saruni Mara often drive down to join you as well.
 There are directors chairs on the veranda in case guests want to sit outside and bird-watch.
 At night, a campfire is lit which is a lovely place for guests to relax, have a drink and listen to the sounds of the bush.